 The Targeted Ketogenic Diet (TKD), simply put, is nothing more than a regular keto diet – with the exception of eating carbs around your workout times.
 That means any day you exercise, you will be consuming carbohydrates.

-If your goal is still fat loss, make sure to include the extra calories from the carbs in your totals.
-Assuming that you ARE reading this because you exercise, this means that fewer fats should be consumed on these days.
+If your goal is still fat loss, make sure to include the extra calories from the carbs in your calorie total for that day.
+This means that fewer fats should be consumed on these days.

 Benefits of a TKD

-For most people’s purposes, TKD can withstand performance in high intensity exercise – although not as well as CKD.
+For most people’s purposes, TKD can help you withstand performance during high intensity exercise – although not as well as CKD.
 It’s most appropriate for beginner or intermediate strength trainers or for those who cannot use a CKD diet for health reasons.

-As of now, there are no studies out that will show the limitations of weight training based on low sources of blood glucose.
+As of now, there are no studies out that show the limitations of weight training based on low sources of blood glucose.
 There are studies that give carbs prior to resistance and strength training, but have not found increased performance over the long run.
-However, many SKD keto-ers report strength and endurance improvements in high intensity environments if they consume pre-workout carbs.
+However, many SKD keto-ers report strength and endurance improvements during high intensity activities if they consume pre-workout carbs.

-Although performance increase is a great benefit of a TKD, it is not the primary goal.
-The whole reason behind it is to maintain glycogen levels, so you are essentially setting yourself up for the next workout.
+Although you can experience a performance boost and a perfectly timed insulin response by using the TKD, these are not the primary goals of this dietary strategy.
+The main reason behind it is to maintain glycogen levels, so you are essentially setting yourself up for the next workout.

 Most people experimenting with TKD find that 25-50g of carbohydrates taken 30 minutes prior to exercise gives them the best performance.
 Most suggest eating simple, easily digestible carbs, such as liquids or high glycemic foods that absorb fast into the body — sweet tarts, white bread, candy bars.